aaronghsh/Arduino-Dynamic-Solar-Panel/README.md

 # Arduino-Based Dynamic Solar Panel ☀️

-Welcome to the Arduino-Based Dynamic Solar Panel project!
 This project utilizes an Arduino-based control mechanism to dynamically adjust the orientation of a solar panel to maximize sunlight captured for improved energy efficiency.

 ---